 Standing on the hill above the ancient nursery, Wendy Sloboda squints into the afternoon sun, her mane of blonde dreadlocks resembling an elaborate tribal headdress.
-Her short, muscular frame is adorned with tattoos: a naked woman surrounded by roses; a huge dragonfly; a portrait of a dog.
-An illustration of the parrot-beaked Wendiceratops pinhornensis she discovered and is named after her, is inked on her right forearm.
+Her short, muscular frame is adorned with tattoos: a naked woman surrounded by roses; a huge dragonfly; a dog.
+An illustration of the parrot-beaked Wendiceratops pinhornensis she discovered and is named after her is inked on her right forearm.
 There are others I can’t quite make out.

 Wendy is more Mad Max than the nerd with a fondness for fossils I’d expected.
 She’s a living legend in dinosaur circles, known the world over for her sixth sense.
 A celebrated dinosaur hunter.
 And a real badass.

 We’re in Devil’s Coulee, a 670-acre rocky, desert landscape in southern Alberta, in a region known as the Canadian Badlands.
 It’s hot.
 Really hot.
-The sun is directly overhead, not even shadows offer relief, and the heat given off by the surrounding sandstone is stifling.
+The sun is directly overhead—not even shadows offer relief—and the heat radiating from the surrounding sandstone is stifling.

-The terrain is covered in a patchwork of stone, dried grass and cracked mud reminiscent of the dreaded grayscale that plagued Ser Jorah Mormont in Game of Thrones.
-It’s here that in 1987, barely out of high-school, Wendy Sloboda’s life changed forever.
+A patchwork of stone, dried grass and cracked mud covers the terrain, reminiscent of the dreaded grayscale that plagued Ser Jorah Mormont in Game of Thrones.
+It’s here that in 1987, barely out of high school, Wendy Sloboda’s life changed forever.

 While hiking, she discovered the shell of a dinosaur egg, “thin like a chicken egg, black with bumps on it,” and threw the world of Canadian paleontology into a head spin.

 She sent the fragments to the University of Calgary, which in turn sent them to the world-renowned Royal Tyrrell Museum of Paleontology in Drumheller.
 “They were down here in three days,” Wendy says with a mischievous grin.
-“To get a government institution going that fast…” She didn’t finish her sentence but I got her drift.
+“To get a government institution going that fast…” She didn’t finish, but I got her drift.